tarini92/Python-QA-SO/README.md

 -> Performance of a student
 - List of bad(marked) answers

+-> Topics to be covered together
+- Multiple tags association

 ## Techniques to be explored
 - Latent Semantic Analysis (identify related questions)
 - Basket Analysis (tags association)